 Campaign: Live There

-Airbnb has revolutionized the hospitality industry by allowing anyone to live like a local.
-Their 2016 campaign urged travelers not to go to major destinations as tourists, flashing dreary images of segway tours and crowded tour buses.
+Airbnb has revolutionized hospitality branding (and the entire industry) by allowing anyone to live like a local.
+Their 2016 campaign urged travelers not to go to major destinations as tourists, flashing dreary images of Segway tours and crowded tour buses.
 Instead, when they go with Airbnb they don’t just visit– they experience.
 They used the motto, “Don’t go there.
 Live there.
 Feel at home, anywhere.”

 2. Ego: the world revolves around you